 We make an effort to greet and welcome visitors and make them feel at ease.
 The goal is to make the experience agreeable to you, so we’ll follow your cues as to how your visit will go.
 We won’t single you out or mob you.
 If you want to be anonymous for a while, we respect that.
 If you want to get acquainted right away, we have people who will be happy to get to know you and introduce you to others.
-And everyone is welcome after the 10:00 am service each Sunday – shy or not, members or not — to the church hall for complimentary coffee or tea and some friendly, casual conversation.
+And everyone is welcome on a Sunday – shy or not, members or not — to the church hall for complimentary coffee or tea and some friendly, casual conversation.
 You’re welcome to stay for that and get to know us in a social setting.

 What if I say or do the wrong thing while I’m at the church?

 We all do from time to time, but honestly there aren’t that many ways to slip up.
-And if you happen to get off track or go astray, don’t worry about it.
-It’s church.
+You will find we each individually have our own habits or preferences or come from different traditions.
+Some people kneel, some stand.
+Some cross themselves, some don’t.
+Some sing along to all the parts, some prefer to listen.
+And even seasoned churchgoers get muddled sometimes.
+If you happen to get off track or go astray, don’t worry about it.
+No one is likely to notice.
+And after all, it’s church.
 We don’t judge!